charl-potgieter/NotesAndCodeSnippets/ArchLinux/ArchLinuxInstallAndSetup.md

     - the iso signature file (link from Arch download page)
     - the public key of the use that signed the iso.
 This can however be auto-retrieved using gpg command below.

- - Open cmd and run below command (as per Arch Wiki install instructions Apr 2023) <br>
+ - Open cmd and run below command (as per Arch Wiki install instructions Apr 2023)
-  gpg --keyserver-options auto-key-retrieve --verify archlinux-version-<blah>.iso.sig <br>
+  `gpg --keyserver-options auto-key-retrieve --verify archlinux-version-<blah>.iso.sig`
   Note that it is the signature file name included as parameter above, not the iso file name.
 Iso needs to have same name though without .sig extension

 <br>